kaBeech/tensort/README.md

 [Beyond Efficiency](https://www.cs.unm.edu/~ackley/be-201301131528.pdf).

 Note: This project is still under construction.
-The Library is functional but I have yet to add documentation and benchmarking.
+The Library is functional but I have yet to add much documentation and benchmarking.
 There's likely a lot of room for improvement in the code as well.

 ## Table of Contents